Aroxoft/aroxoft.github.io/pages/privacy.md

 layout: page
 title: Privacy policy
 permalink: /privacy/
+weight: 3
 ---
+## Application Tagros points
 **Last updated February 2nd, 2022**

 Thank you for choosing to be part of our community at Aroxoft ("**Company**,” "**we**," "**us**," or "**our**”).
 We are committed to protecting your personal information and your right to privacy.
-If you have any questions or concerns about this privacy notice or our practices with regard to your personal information, please contact us at aroxoft+privacy@gmail.com.
+If you have any questions or concerns about this privacy notice or our practices with regard to your personal information, please [email us][1].

 This privacy notice describes how we might use your information if you